 - 31% of retail marketers said the implementation of recurring revenue programs has improved retention and driven down CAC. — 2019 Ordergroove and NAPCO research

-- 56% of marketing managers noted renewed investment in content marketing programs helped decrease their acquisition costs. — 2019 BigCommerce and Retail Dive survey
+- 56% of retail marketers noted renewed tech investment in their marketing programs helped drive down acquisition costs. — 2019 BigCommerce and Retail Dive survey

-- 66% of marketers said the use of modern identity resolution technology has had a major or significant impact on lowering CAC. — 2018 BounceX and Forrester report
+- 66% of marketers said the use of modern identity resolution tech has had a somewhat or significant impact on lowering CAC. — 2018 BounceX and Forrester report

-Using unified customer insights to improve your acquisition marketing
+Unified customer insights: Key to improving your acquisition marketing

 If you want to evolve your customer acquisition strategy, you must tackle two pivotal tasks:

-- 1) Investigate what’s currently aiding your customer acquisition strategy today
+- 1) Investigate what’s currently working in your customer acquisition strategy today.

 Analysis is the backbone of marketing today.
 And that includes acquisition marketing.

-This data can inform your marketing.
-Particularly the places you “meet” your audience with personalized and individualized messaging and ways you attempt to convert them.
+This data can then inform adjustments to your customer acquisition marketing.
+Particularly your personalized and individualized messaging across marketing channels and touchpoints:

-BlueConic COO Cory Munchbach clarified just how crucial first-party data is for acquisition marketing today in an interview with Website Magazine:
+BlueConic COO Cory Munchbach noted just how crucial first-party customer data is for companies’ acquisition marketing programs today in a Q&A with Website Magazine:

 “In the acquisition phase, it’s important to use first-party data — from activity on your owned properties, historical CRM insight, or social identities — to create rich segments that can be used as the basis for look-alike modeling within acquisition campaigns.”

-The list of lifecycle orchestration activities you can conduct with your first-party data — and, specifically, first-party data integrated in a CDP — to strengthen your customer acquisition marketing efforts (and return on investment from them) is quite long:
+The number of lifecycle orchestration activities you can conduct with your first-party data to strengthen your acquisition marketing efforts (and ROI from them) is quite long:

 - Targeted advertising to your potential customers that accounts for past site sessions and retargeting across channels based on their online engagement